manasXP/VPN-iOS/README.md

 # VPN-iOS
-VPN app for redirecting DSN traffic in iOS devices
+VPN app for redirecting DNS traffic in iOS devices

 # It's based on SimpleVPN (https://github.com/gordinmitya/SimpleVPN) with some changes: